The optical fiber production process

 A glass preform for manufacturing optical fiber

 Everything starts with silica sand.
-High purified materials are then combined to manufacture a glass tube named Preform: a multi layered pure glass of around 20 centimetres round.
+Highly purified materials are then combined to manufacture a glass tube named Preform: a multi layered round pure glass of around 20 centimetres.
 Two perfect concentric tubes with different glass index for light transmission.
 Several different horizontal processes exist (IVD, OVD, VAD) to manufacture the preform.
-Objective is the same : allow the best performance characteristics to the final drawn fiber.
-Preform is then mounted to a tower and its base heated in a furnace (more than 2000°C) to obtain a fine droplet that drop by gravity and will be draw to obtain a narrow and uniform diameter of several microns.
+Objective is the same: allow the best performance characteristics to the final drawn fiber.
+Preform is then mounted to a tower and its base heated in a furnace (more than 2000°C) to obtain a fine droplet that drop by gravity and will be draw to obtain a narrow and uniform diameter of around 100 microns.
 High-purity, oxygen-free Argon gas is cycled through the furnace to protect the graphite components at such high temperatures.
 The core/clad ratio of the preform is maintained during the draw process.
 The resulting optical fiber has this same core/clad ratio.
 In fact, the preform is a large, solid version of a fiber.

 From the preform to the final optical fiber

-During the process the bare fiber is first cooled down to apply two layers of coating material such as acrylade or polyimide that provide protection and bending properties.
+During the process the bare fiber is first cooled down to apply two layers of coating material such as acrylate or polyimide that provide protection and bending properties.
 The temperature of the fiber needs to be reduced for proper coating application.

 A capstan at the bottom of the draw tower pull and wind continuously the glass fiber.
 The speed of the fiber draw depends on the preform, fiber type and available equipment.
 It may be a few meters per minute up to 4,000 meters per minute for cutting-edge telecommunication fiber production.
 The draw speed is carefully monitored to control the finished fiber diameter.

 The drawing force applied on the fiber during drawing must be accurately controlled in order to optimize the light propagation into the fiber.

 Several measuring devices located all along the drawing tower provide many data to monitor final dimensions and global quality of the fiber.